Mindfulness or yoga for anxiety

 You could also try mindfulness meditation, colouring or downloading apps that can help.

-You could also check out our wellness series with Cat Meffan to show how meditation and mindfulness can help us all get through difficult times, watch her first video below whcih features guided meditation to help with letting go off stress and anxiety.
+You could also check out our wellness series with Cat Meffan to show how meditation and mindfulness can help us all get through difficult times, featuring guided meditation to help with letting go off stress and anxiety.

 There have been many studies that suggest that yoga can help with stress and anxiety.
 It can help lower tension, help you relax, help you regulate your breathing and increase your awareness of your own body.
 It can also help you let go of your worries, when you practice yoga it gives you an opportunity to focus on your body and breath and let go of your day.